-- 3. Midterm Tests (2 tests, 10% each)

-- During the regular class time (see Important Dates)

-- 4. Final Exam (40%)
+- 3. Midterm Tests (Test 1: 10%, Test 2: 15%) - During the regular class time (see Important Dates) - 4.
+Final Exam (50%) - Cumulative

-- Cumulative

 Students should contact the instructor as soon as possible if extenuating circumstances require missing a lab, assignment, test or examination.
 A medical certificate from a practicing physician may be required before any adjustments are considered.